vorno-crole/profile-dedupe/README.md

 Take the Profile metadata as an example:
 `force-app/main/default/profiles/Admin.profile-meta.xml`

-After a few projects, this file fast becomes a mess, difficult to work with and practically "broken" when tracked in Git.
+After a few projects this file fast becomes a mess, difficult to work with and practically "broken" when tracked in Git.
 This file can become unsequenced (not alphabetical), with duplicate keys and other errors.

 Now, these breakages are not easily seen or felt - most times it can still deploy and load into Salesforce (mostly) without complaint.